 Listen to terms and definitions and then type what you hear.
 This mode works well for studying a new language or practicing spelling in your own language.

 See how you might perform on a test by quizzing yourself with different question types.

 Race against the clock to match terms and definitions as quickly as you can.

 Type answers quickly to stop asteroids from hitting your planet.
 As you progress through the levels, asteroids start falling faster.
 This game is currently available on the website only.

-Teachers can challenge students with our classroom game, Quizlet Live!
+Teachers can challenge students with our classic classroom game, Quizlet Live!
 Players work in teams to correctly match terms and definitions.
-You can play Quizlet Live in teams mode or individuals mode.
+You can play Classic Live in teams mode or individuals mode.

 Checkpoint is a way for teachers to conduct fun, formative assessments in the classroom to see what students are mastering and what needs more focus.
 These quick activities provide rich feedback to inform future lesson plans and offer a quick way to engage students in material in real time.